kontext-tech/kontext-copilot/README.md

 ## Development

-This section shows you how to setup local environment to participate in development of kontext-ai.
+This section shows you how to setup local environment to participate in development of kontext-copilot.

 ### Setup Python environment